 The Fisher Pharm.D.
-Online program from the Wegmans School of Pharmacy at St. John Fisher College combines online with experiential learning to prepare you for your career in a variety of pharmacy settings.
+Online program from the Wegmans School of Pharmacy at St. John Fisher University combines online with experiential learning to prepare you for your career in a variety of pharmacy settings.

 The online pathway features the same courses as our on-campus offering in Rochester, New York, allowing you to pursue a premier pharmacy education, and impact lives, from within your own community.